Free Confidential Consultation

 What Happens When You Violate Probation in Texas?

 If you are unsuccessful in completing the requirements of probation, your probation officer may file a motion to revoke your probation.
-If the motion is successful, you need to speak to an attorney as soon as possible, as the judge may give you “jail therapy,” may extend your probation, or may even revoke your probation, sending you back to jail or prison.
+If the motion is successful, you need to speak to a Houston probation violation attorney as soon as possible, as the judge may give you “jail therapy,” may extend your probation, or may even revoke your probation, sending you back to jail or prison.

-Even if it is not possible to get your probation reinstated, a private attorney is usually best able to obtain the least amount of jail time in your case.
-My law firm has been successful at saving many clients from going to prison when motions to revoke were filed against them.
+Even if it is not possible to get your probation reinstated, a private Probation Violation attorney is usually best able to obtain the least amount of jail time in your case.
+The Law Office of David A. Breston has been successful at saving many clients from going to prison when motions to revoke were filed against them.

 Some courts will allow probations to file a motion for early termination, or modify the conditions of probation.
 These motions require complex legal arguments and are best handled by an experienced criminal defense attorney.